DEED IN LIEU OF FORECLOSURE

 If you are facing a foreclosure, you may not realize you have an option called “deed in lieu of foreclosure”.
 This may prove to be a less stressful and more affordable course of action.
 The deed in lieu of foreclosure in Florida could be a sound solution to a financial crisis.

 Foreclosure is the term used to describe the legal process of recovering a property once payment on a mortgage loan falls behind or stops.
 When a contract is used in place of the legal process, it is called “in lieu of foreclosure”.
 Either way there is a transfer of property but the process is different.
 The deed option may even be better.
 Using the deed in lieu of foreclosure in Florida is a simple process.

-- Lender Negotiation: At this point you as the owner of the property and the lender will discuss and come to some agreement through negotiations about you leaving the premises.
-You will have to leave the property in a good condition.
+Lender Negotiation: At this point, you as the owner of the property and the lender will discuss and come to some agreement through negotiations about you leaving the premises.
+You will have to leave the property in good condition.
 And you will then release the property to the lender, giving up all rights.

-- Documents you will need to sign: the bank will send you documents to sign in order to complete the transaction.
-Among other things you will need to sign a grand deed in lieu of foreclosure (basically transfer your property to the bank).
-And an estoppel affidavit (the estoppel affidavit describe the terms of the agreement; such as weather the bank has the right to pursue you for deficiency judgment following the Deed In Lieu Of Foreclosure agreement).
-In addition you will need to supply proof of income.
+Documents you will need to sign: the bank will send you documents to sign in order to complete the transaction.
+Among other things, you will need to sign a grand deed in lieu of foreclosure (basically transfer your property to the bank).
+And an estoppel affidavit (the estoppel affidavit describe the terms of the agreement; such as whether the bank has the right to pursue you for deficiency judgment following the Deed In Lieu Of Foreclosure agreement).
+In addition, you will need to supply proof of income.
 And you will need to prove that the property won’t and can’t sell for what you owe on the home.